HANICA-DEA/excercise-debugging/README.md

 your code and re-launch your application.
 * They are part of the code.
 Adding print statements changes line numbers, causes git to pick up modifications to the source code, and can even affect performance and/or behavior.
 * They are limited.
-Even the most basic breakpoint and expression evaluation in Eclipse debug mode gives you vastly more power and flexibility over print statements.
+Even the most basic breakpoint and expression evaluation in your IDE debug mode gives you vastly more power and flexibility over print statements.
 * Learning to use debugging tools is, understandably, a burden: it's "one more thing" to learn as a developer.
-But if you want to develop ImageJ plugins, you will almost certainly run into cases where debugging is necessary.
+But if you want to be a developer, you will almost certainly run into cases where debugging is necessary.
 So you may as well start familiarizing yourself with the tools now, gaining skills and perspectives that will serve you well throughout your career.

-# Using this guide
+## Using this guide
 The goal of these exercises is not to solve the problems, but to build up your toolbox of troubleshooting techniques and develop your intuition for when to apply each technique.
-To keep exercises simple and focused, most do not explicitly use ImageJ.
-But once you learn how to debug an external Java application, you will have the knowledge to apply any of these techniques to a rich, and complex, application like ImageJ.
+Once you learn how to debug a Java application, you will have the knowledge to apply any of these techniques to any rich and complex application.

 Because this project is intended to help new developers practice troubleshooting skills, you may find these examples contrived - indeed, they are.
 Exercises are kept simple and